Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-Spatiotemporal traffic data modeling is of particular interest to many real-world ITS applications.
+Spatiotemporal traffic data modeling is vital to several ITS applications.
 Typically, traffic flow data by nature involve certain time series characteristics, e.g., global daily/weekly rhythm and local trends.
 However, such kind of time series are usually incomplete or even sparse due to unpredictable data collection processes.
 In the univariate case, the imputation problem can be summarized as Problem~\ref{univariate_imputation_problem}.